-Persistence can operate in two modes:
+Persistence can operate in the following modes:

-- On-Demand persistence mode a cache service is manually persisted and recovered upon request using the persistence coordinator.
+- On-Demand persistence mode In this mode, a cache service is manually persisted and recovered upon request using the persistence coordinator.
 The persistence coordinator is exposed as an MBean interface that provides operations for creating, archiving, and recovering snapshots of a cache service. - Active persistence mode In this mode, cache contents are automatically persisted on all mutations and are automatically recovered on cluster/service startup.
-The persistence coordinator can still be used in active persistence mode to perform on-demand snapshots.
+The persistence coordinator can still be used in active persistence mode to perform on-demand snapshots. - Asynchronous persistence mode This mode enables the storage servers to persist data asynchronously.
+Thus, a mutating request is successful after the primary stores the data and (if there is a synchronous backup) after the backup receives the update. - Active Backup persistence mode This mode is similar to the active persistence mode but it additionally (asynchronously) stores backup partitions on a disk as well.